-- residents and businesses; and - public transport and taxis.
+- · residents and businesses; and - public transport and taxis.

-The section on primary VAPP allocation table of this document summarises the vehicle access and/or parking requirements for accredited Games stakeholders, Games operations and corresponds with the Olympic Games Guide on Transport.
+The primary VAPP allocation tables (sections 9.3.5 to 9.3.12) of this document summarises the vehicle access and/or parking requirements for accredited Games stakeholders, Games operations and corresponds with the Olympic Games Guide on Transport.

-9.2 ACCREDITED GAMES STAKEHOLDERS
+9.2.1 ACCREDITED GAMES STAKEHOLDERS